jeffthomasiii/Just-a-Thought-Blog/_posts/2025-11-04-walking-with-god-and-his-people.md

 Proverbs 27:17 says, *“As iron sharpens iron, so one man sharpens another.”* That sharpening isn’t always comfortable, but it’s essential.
 Without it, faith dulls.
 Without it, we lose perspective.
 Left alone too long, even the strongest believer can drift.

-So if your faith feels stagnant, maybe what’s missing isn’t another devotional or sermon—it’s people.
+So, if your faith feels stagnant, maybe what’s missing isn’t another devotional or sermon, it’s people.
 People who walk beside you, not just watch from a distance.
 People who see the real you and still choose to stay.

 Maybe the next step in deepening your relationship with God isn’t something new to *learn*, but someone new to *walk with.* Invite a friend over for coffee.
 Join a small group.
 Text the person who comes to mind when you pray.
-God often speaks through His people—it’s just that sometimes, we haven’t been listening.
+God often speaks through His people, it’s just that sometimes, we haven’t been listening.

 …just a thought.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyNTI3NzAxMV19
+eyJoaXN0b3J5IjpbMTM2NzMwMzAyMV19
 -->